lenardjombo/AlgorithmicPatterns/README.md

 # AlgorithmicPatterns

 A repository dedicated to exploring and solving algorithmic patterns to enhance problem-solving skills.
 This collection of pattern generation exercises focuses on utilizing loops, conditionals and other fundamental programming constructs to create visually interesting and logically challenging patterns.
-The goal is to strengthen your understanding of algorithms.
+The goal is to strengthen your understanding of algorithms

 ## Table of Contents